 Fort Bedford was used primarily as a garrison until the close of the French and Indian War in 1763.
 Along with the Treaty of Paris which ended the war on 10 February, 1763 the British Board of Trade issued a policy that stipulated, among its other articles, that the English would refrain from expanding their settlements west of the Alleghenies.
 The Treaty of Easton, signed in October, of 1758 between the Provincial Government of Pennsylvania and the Indian tribes west of the Alleghenies had called for the banning of white settlements in that region, but the fall of Fort Duquense on 24 November of that same year had resulted in an influx of white settlers.
 The 1763 policy, prepared by Lord Shelburne, the head of the Board of Trade succeeded no better in stopping white settlement than the 1758 one had.
 Fort Bedford, being the last military outpost of the British east of the Alleghenies, became, following the French and Indian War, primarily a garrisoned stopping point for settlers moving west into the forbidden zone.
 It became moreso a symbol of the edge of the frontier.
 As a fortification, the structure served its purpose of sheltering the settlers of the adjoining town and region, but it saw little action in its later years.

-Fort Bedford was still being garrisoned by the British military in the year 1766 with the conclusion of Pontiac's Rebellion.
-A fictitious folktale, though was started by James Smith.
-In his autobiography, he claimed that Fort Bedford became, in 1769, the first British fort to be attacked and captured by American rebels caught up in the spirit of independence.
-Click on the following icon to go to a page devoted to the Black Boys' Raid.

-Now reads | Fort Bedford was used primarily as a garrison until the close of the French and Indian War in 1763.
-Along with the Treaty of Paris which ended the war on 10 February, 1763 the British Board of Trade issued a policy that stipulated, among its other articles, that the English would refrain from expanding their settlements west of the Alleghenies.
-The Treaty of Easton, signed in October, of 1758 between the Provincial Government of Pennsylvania and the Indian tribes west of the Alleghenies had called for the banning of white settlements in that region, but the fall of Fort Duquense on 24 November of that same year had resulted in an influx of white settlers.
-The 1763 policy, prepared by Lord Shelburne, the head of the Board of Trade succeeded no better in stopping white settlement than the 1758 one had.
-Fort Bedford, being the last military outpost of the British east of the Alleghenies, became, following the French and Indian War, primarily a garrisoned stopping point for settlers moving west into the forbidden zone.
-It became moreso a symbol of the edge of the frontier.
-As a fortification, the structure served its purpose of sheltering the settlers of the adjoining town and region, but it saw little action in its later years.

-Fort Bedford was still being garrisoned by the British military in the year 1766 with the conclusion of Pontiac's Rebellion.
+Fort Bedford was evacuated by the British Army in the year 1766 with the conclusion of Pontiac's Rebellion.
 A fictitious folktale, though was started by James Smith.
 In his autobiography, he claimed that Fort Bedford became, in 1769, the first British fort to be attacked and captured by American rebels caught up in the spirit of independence.
 Click on the following icon to go to a page devoted to the Black Boys' Raid.